AbhayGiri47/ABCApplication/README.md

     - `androidx.hilt:hilt-compiler` - Hilt compiler for AndroidX integration.

-These libraries enhance the functionality and maintainability of the Catalog App, making development more efficient and the app more reliable.
+These libraries enhance the functionality and maintainability of the Carousel App, making development more efficient and the app more reliable.

 ## Screenshots